 Then we have the cows.
 Like the horses, the cows get fed hay daily once the snow flies.
 Again, each cow and calf averages around 32 pounds of hay a day.
 We have about 31 cows, 29 calves, and 3 bulls.
 That means we get to feed an additional 2,016 pounds of hay to the cows each day–we just added another ton of food to the daily total.
 We also feed pellets to the cows in the winter–about 50-100 pounds a day when they need it.
 And we feed grain to the calves, about 50 pounds a day after they’ve been weaned.
 All told, we have about 4-5 tons of grain plus 1-2 tons of protein tubs each year for the cow herd.

 Finally, we have the “small animals”.
 We have three goats, Corona, Kenya and Korea.
 They eat hay, grain, and anything else allowed really.
 They would prefer to eat inside at a dinner table with humans, but that is another story.
 Then we have chickens and ducks.
 They lay around 6-12 eggs a day and eat about 15 pounds of feed a week.
-The rabbits (we have two of those) eat what seems like nothing compared to everything else, but adds ups to be about 25 pounds every few months.
+The rabbits eat what seems like nothing compared to everything else, but adds ups to be about 25 pounds every few months.
 The dogs eat too, and so do the cats.
-Since those are more “normal” animals, I won’t review their portions.
+Since those are more “normal” animals, we won’t review their portions.
 (And, because we have so many darn dogs around here, going over their daily rations would be a sure way to make an already long story endless).